aamcrae/pweb/README.md

 - The ```after``` and ```before``` keywords allow wildcarded files to be added after or before a specific image resp.
 - A ```rating``` and ```select``` directive allows filtering by XMP Rating values.

+The XMP rating is a useful method of filtering images, and is supported by most image processors.
+In the event that images are not being processed through a workflow (e.g raw conversion) that allows setting of a XMP rating or other metadata such as captions, there is a separate program called [ptag](https://github.com/aamcrae/ptag) that can be used to add a rating and a caption to an existing image.

 ## Config file

 The config file is a series of lines, with each line containing a keyword followed by a ':', and then optional